AdvaniaSE/PowerShellFundamentals/02. Running commands/Detailed.md

 See if you can find some common parameters in different commands, and how they can be used.

-One way to show available parameters in powershell is by using 'Tab Completion' In the PowerShell console, type the following command.
+One way to show available parameters in powershell is by using "tab completion".
+In the PowerShell console, type the following command:

 ```PowerShell
 Get-ChildItem -